pwdo/FFC7-Main-Site/reminders/index.md

     There is no need to print your ticket, you can show an electronic copy during check-in.
 Make sure you have valid ID ready.

+    Swags will be distributed on a first-come, first-serve basis, so we suggest you come early!

 -   ## Code of Conduct

     All participants are expected to comply with the [Code of Conduct](https://medium.com/@PWDO/pwdo-code-of-conduct-16ab6ffb5f15).

     Those who are found to violate the Code shall be: (a) facing sanctions: (b) asked to leave the premises; (c) banned from future PWDO events; (d) one or more of the above.

+-   ## Official Receipt

+    Please sign up to request the O.R. after you check-in to the event.
+Please make sure you have the following information ready: Name of ticketholder or Company name registered at the BIR and the corresponding Tax Identification Number (TIN).

 -   ## Devices &amp; Internet